Your request is being processed, please wait.

 • Recyclable containers must be empty.

 • Loose, stretchy plastic needs to be bundled together (e.g. grocery bags and toilet paper overwrap).
-These must be bundled and tied into one bag.
+These must be bundled and tied into one clear bag.

 Electronics & household hazardous waste